hzFishy/UnrealNotes/content/Other/Godot review.md

-*thanks to duroxxigar on the Unreal Source discord for writing this message after I asked about the following points in Godot (compared to Unity/UE):*
+*thanks to duroxxigar on the Unreal Source Discord for writing this message after I asked about the following points in Godot (compared to Unity/UE):*
 - Rendering
 - QoL
 - Data storage (DT/DAs ?)